-We can expect the Soviets to continue to press us for a return to a US-Soviet agenda centered on arms control.
-We must continue to resist this tactic and insist that Moscow address the full range of our concerns about their international behavior if our relations are to improve.
+The Soviets will continue to press us for a return to a US-Soviet agenda centered on arms control.
+The U.S. must continue to resist this tactic and insist that Moscow address the full range of our concerns about their international behavior and internal human rights violations if our relations are to improve.
 US-Soviet diplomatic contacts on regional issues can serve our interests if they are used to keep pressure on Moscow for responsible behavior and to drive home that we will act to ensure that the costs of irresponsibility are high.
 We can also use such contacts to make clear that the way to pragmatic solutions of regional problems is open if Moscow is willing seriously to address our concerns.
 At the same time, such contacts must be handled with care to avoid offering the Soviet Union a role in regional questions which it would not otherwise secure.

-Foreign Minister Level Dialogue: A continuing dialogue with the Soviets at the level of Foreign Minister is essential, both to facilitate necessary diplomatic communication with the Soviet leadership and to maintain allied understanding and support for our approach to East-West relations.
-Secretary Haig met with Gromyko on three occasions between September 1981 and June 1982, and this pattern of frequent Ministerial-level contacts should be maintained in the future.
+Foreign Minister Level Dialogue: A continuing dialogue with the Soviets at the level of Foreign Minister facilitates necessary diplomatic communication with the Soviet leadership and helps to maintain allied understanding and support for our approach to East-West relations.
+Secretary Haig met with Gromyko on three occasions between September 1981 and June 1982, and Secretary Shultz met with Gromyko in September, 1982.
+This pattern of frequent Ministerial-level contacts should be maintained in the future.

-Summitry: We can expect that the question of a possible US-Soviet summit will continue to be raised by the Soviets, our allies, and important segments of domestic opinion.
+Summitry: The question of a possible US-Soviet summit will continue to be raised by the Soviets, our allies, and important segments of domestic opinion.
 Every American President since Franklin Roosevelt has met with his Soviet counterpart.
 In some cases, U.S. Presidents have attended summits for the purpose of establishing personal contact with their counterparts (e.g., Kennedy in Vienna) or in the vague expectation that an improvement in US-Soviet relations would flow from the summit.
 In other cases, allied pressures for East-West dialogue at the Head of State level have played a major role in the Presidential decision to meet at the summit (e.g., Eisenhower at Geneva and Paris).